Deekshith2023/Linux-Security-and-Automation-Labs/README.md

 3. Execute scripts with proper permissions (e.g., `sudo ./secure-ssh.sh`).

 ## License
-This project is licensed under the Apache 2.0 License License.
+This project is licensed under the Apache 2.0 License.